 A ruptured disc may not always need treatment, as many occurrences never cause pain.
 Plenty of people live with the condition and don’t even realize it.
 Symptoms typically develop if the disc itself becomes irritated, or if expelled disc material compresses, or impinges upon, the spinal cord or a nearby nerve root.
 To understand the types of treatments available for a ruptured disc, we must first look at ways the condition can develop.

-Non-surgical and surgical treatments for a ruptured disc may vary, depending on the location of the disc in the spine, how severe your pain is, and whether or not you have any existing health conditions.
+Non-surgical and surgical treatments for a ruptured disc can vary depending on the location of the disc in the spine, how severe your pain is, and whether or not you have any existing health conditions.
 It is best to always consult your physician before starting any course of treatment.
 The following conservative (non-surgical) treatments may be initially recommended by your physician:

-- Physical therapy – A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your back or neck pain.
+- Physical therapy – A physical therapist can teach you proper body mechanics, helping to correct poor posture and other activities that might be causing your neck or back pain.
 A ruptured disc might also benefit from the light aerobic and stretching exercises included in physical therapy.

 Symptoms from a ruptured disc may not dissipate with conservative treatments.
 The minimally invasive outpatient procedures offered at Laser Spine Institute are designed to precisely remove ruptured disc material through a small incision.
-Our orthopedic experts use state-of-the-art endoscopic techniques to perform safe and effective procedures that help treat back and neck pain.
-Contact us today for more information and to receive a free MRI or CT scan review.
+Our orthopedic surgeons use state-of-the-art techniques to perform procedures that help treat neck and back pain.
+Contact us today for more information and to receive a review of your MRI or CT scan.